sudo-donya/dbt-spark-helper/README.md

 ## But, why?

-The all-purpose clusters are quite expensive in comparison to job clusters.
+All-purpose clusters are quite expensive in comparison to job clusters.

 ## Running dbt on a job cluster